Hammadhussain79/Hammadhussain79/README.md

 ### **I'm a Web and Mobile development enthusiast!**

 Hi!
-My name is Daniyal and I'm a CS sophomore at **Habib University**.
+My name is Hammad and I'm a CS sinor at senior **Habib University**.

 I've always been a person that if something fascinates me then     🔎      I'd find out how to do it, so programming has been a perfect fit for me.